evanshortiss/env-var/API.md

   max: number
 }

-// This is the custom extension.
+// This is the custom accessor.
 It will verify the value being read is between
-// the given min and max values. const numberBetween: Extension<number, ConcurrencyRange> = (value, error, args) => {
+// the given min and max values. const numberBetween: AccessorFn<number, ConcurrencyRange> = (value, error, args) => {
   const num = parseInt(value)

   const { min, max } = args